managedcoder/PVAAudioCodesCC/README.md

 [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)

 - **Get Azure Functions Core Tools**
->The accelerator includes an Azure Function app that implements a set of surrogate APIs so you'll need to have the Azure Functions Core Tools v3.X installed.
+>>The accelerator includes an Azure Function app that implements a set of surrogate APIs so you'll need to have the Azure Functions Core Tools v3.X installed.
-&npsp;
+&nbsp;
 To install Azure Function Core Tools v3.X, you'll need to download and run the Core Tools installer, based on your version of Windows:
 &nbsp;